 DMATS is committed to preventing discrimination and to fostering a just and equitable society, and recognizes the key role that transportation facilities and services provide to the community.
+The following Title VI program was approved by the DMATS on .

 Definitions